evidentlyai/evidently/docs/book/monitoring/design_dashboard.md

 |Stacked bar chart: `HistBarMode.RELATIVE`.
 Shows relative frequency (percentage).|![](../.gitbook/assets/monitoring/panel_dist_relative-min.png)|

 {% hint style="info" %}
 **What is the difference between a Distribution Panel and a Histogram Plot?** A Histogram Plot shows the distribution of values from all snapshots.
 Each source snapshot contains a **single value** (e.g., a "number of drifting features").
-A Distribution Panel shows how a distribution changes in time.
+A Distribution Panel shows how a distribution changes over time.
 Each source snapshot contains a **histogram** (e.g. frequency of different categories).
 {% endhint %}

 # What's next?